Opteo/google-ads-api/docs/content/concepts/overview/features.md

 This library aims to offer a better way to use the Google Ads API.

--   **[google-ads-node](https://github.com/Opteo/google-ads-node)** is a low-level Node implementation of the API which imitates the stucture of the other client libraries.
+-   **[google-ads-node](https://github.com/Opteo/google-ads-node)** is a low-level Node implementation of the API, which imitates the stucture of the other client libraries.
 -   **[google-ads-api](https://github.com/Opteo/google-ads-api)** (this library) is a wrapper around `google-ads-node` to provide a better developer experience.

 ### Google Ads API versions